Last updated: 23 November 2022

 The Council does not have control of your information subsequently held by the supermarket of your choice.
 If you are asked to create a new customer account by the supermarket company in order to benefit from the Supermarket Referral Scheme and because you are not an existing customer or account holder of that company, you are strongly advised to read the company’s Privacy Notice and Data Protection Policy very carefully to understand how they will use your personal information.
 It is your responsibility to access and set any marketing, cookie and security preferences with the supermarket company.

 Your data will be kept by the Department for Environment, Food and Rural Affairs for a maximum period of 18 months from the commencement of the scheme due to the uncertainty surrounding the duration of the pandemic and will be subject to review.

-The Council will only keep your information for as long as it necessary, taking into account Government advice and the on-going risk presented by Coronavirus.
-As a minimum the information outlined in this privacy notice will be kept for the duration of the COVID-19 response.
+The Council will only keep your information for as long as it is necessary, taking into account Government advice and the ongoing risk presented by Coronavirus.
+As a minimum, the information outlined in this privacy notice will be kept for the duration of the COVID-19 response.
 Where possible we will anonymise your personal data so that you cannot be identified.
 When the information is no longer needed for this purpose, it will be securely deleted.

 Our Data Protection Officer is Mark Hynes.
 Email: Data.Protection@walthamforest.gov.uk.

 Please see the relevant section of the Corporate Privacy Notice.